Skip to main content

 Boot performance

-• MicroVM Creation: SmolVM allocates IP addresses, TAP devices, and network rules in ~572ms
+• MicroVM creation: SmolVM allocates IP addresses, TAP devices, and network rules in tens of milliseconds.

 Runtime performance